-The Vision and the Strategy have shaped and informed SYPTE's delivery strategy and plans.
+The Vision and the Strategy have shaped and informed SYPTE's delivery strategy and plans and provided the imperative for the launch of an independent review into bus services in South Yorkshire by Clive Betts MP.

 In line with its current mandate, SYPTE continues to deliver attractive, customer focused and value for money transport solutions that support the MCA's sustainable and inclusive economic growth aspirations for South Yorkshire.
 It administers the English National Concessionary Travel Scheme and supports the commercial bus network through provision of financially supported ("Tendered") bus services and Community Transport.